lpcp-contest/lpcp-contest-2022/README.md

 ## Registration

-Send an email to mario.alviano@unical.it with subject **LP/CP Programming Contest 2022 - Registration** and the following content:
+Send an email to lpcp2022@easychair.org with subject **LP/CP Programming Contest 2022 - Registration** and the following content:

 * Team name;
 * List of participants and affiliations;